Cost of Iraq War, Its Timeline, and the Economic Impact

-On average, 20 veterans commit suicide each day according to a 2016 VA study.
-The Iraq and Afghanistan Veterans of America (IAVA) found that 47 percent of its members knew of someone who had attempted suicide after returning from active duty.
+On average, 20 veterans commit suicide each day according, to a 2016 VA study.
+The Iraq and Afghanistan Veterans of America found that 47% of its members knew of someone who had attempted suicide after returning from active duty.
 The group considers veteran suicide to be its number one issue.
-(Source: "A Guide to U.S. Military Casualty Statistics: Operation New Dawn, Operation Iraqi Freedom, and Operation Enduring Freedom," Congressional Research Service, Hannah Fischer, February 19, 2014.
-"Veterans Group to Launch Suicide Prevention Campaign," Washington Post, March 24, 2014.)

 The cost of veterans’ medical and disability payments over the next 40 years is more than $1 trillion.
 That's according to Linda Bilmes, a senior lecturer in public finance at Harvard’s Kennedy School of Government.
 “The cost of caring for war veterans typically peaks 30 to 40 years or more after a conflict,” Bilmes said.
-(Source: "Costs of War," Watson Institute at Brown University, September 2016.
-"Iraq War Lives on as Second-Costliest U.S. Conflict Fuels U.S. Debt," BusinessWeek, January 3, 2012.
-"Final U.S. Troops Leave Iraq," Bloomberg, March 19, 2013).

 Cost to Economy

 Companies, particularly small businesses, were disrupted by National Guard and Reserve call-ups.
 The economy has also been deprived of the productive contribution of the service members killed, wounded, or psychologically traumatized.

 There's also the opportunity cost in terms of job creation.
 Every $1 billion spent on defense creates 8,555 jobs and adds $565 million to the economy.
-That same $1 billion in tax cuts stimulate enough demand to create 10,779 jobs.
+That same $1 billion in tax cuts stimulates enough demand to create 10,779 jobs.
 That puts $505 million into the economy as retail sales.
-The same $1 billion in spent on education adds $1.3 billion to the economy and creates 17,687 jobs.
+The same $1 billion spent on education adds $1.3 billion to the economy and creates 17,687 jobs.

-The Bush Administration wanted to eliminate the terrorist threat of Iraq's leader, Saddam Hussein.
-He was not affiliated with al-Qaida.
-But he was a Sunni Muslim who used violence to expand his power.
+The Bush administration wanted to eliminate the terrorist threat of Iraq's leader, Saddam Hussein.
+He was not affiliated with al-Qaida, but he was a Sunni Muslim who used violence to expand his power.

-Both parties in Congress, and 70 people of the American people, supported the war.
-Many thought we should have eliminated Hussein in the first Gulf War, after he invaded Kuwait.
+Both parties in Congress and 70% of the American people supported the war.
+Many thought we should have eliminated Hussein in the first Gulf War after he invaded Kuwait.
 This concern escalated after 9/11.
 In addition, the War in Afghanistan overthrew the Taliban quickly.
-Supporters thought the Iraq War would be easily won.(Source: "Why Did We Invade Iraq?"
-National Review, March 26, 2013.)
+Supporters thought the Iraq War would be easily won.

 Iraq After the War

 The Iraq war is not over even though U.S. troops are out.
-Fighting between the country's Shiite majority and Sunni minority continues.
+Fighting between the country's Shiite majority and the Sunni minority continues.
 Sunnis are ostracized by the Shiite-led government.
 These frustrations drive the conflicts in Syria and Lebanon as well.